 How Breast Cancer Develops:

-Breast cancer develops in the milk-producing glands in the breast, or the passages or ducts that deliver milk to the nipples.
+Breast cancer develops in the milk-producing glands in the breast, the passages or ducts that deliver milk to the nipples.
 If left untreated, some breast cancers can spread into the surrounding tissue and other parts of the body.

+You can help yourself as much as possible by being breast aware.
+As soon you find an unusual change do visit you doctor.
 It is generally understood that mammograms are not as effective in pre-menopausal women as the density of the breast tissue makes it more difficult to detect problems.
 The average age of the menopause in the UK is 50, which is why this is the earliest age eligible for free screening.
 Women with a strong family history may be offered screening before 50.